Work CasGo

 5 workflows.
 One platform.

 Rather than a feature list, CasGo was designed around 5 real admin workflows — the jobs to be done that Andrew and his peers actually performed every day.
+Each workflow was scoped from research findings, not assumed from a feature brief.

 01

-Adding Operator
+Adding Operators

 02

-Creating Agreement
+Creating Agreements

 Link operators to specific properties and schedule types (weekend, weekly, monthly, yearly) in a 2-step flow — Agreement Details → Schedules.
+No more checking physical books.

 03